 |Flow||Flow factor inputs focus on foreign currency rate trends, inflation differentials, as well as equity and fixed income portfolio flows.
 The flow factor is essentially a momentum indicator to identify currencies that could be impacted by portfolio flows adjusted for inflation and currency trends.|

 The model synthesizes these factors and the output results in risk grades for each currency.
 We then translate those grades into “budgets” that delineate a maximum exposure for each currency.
 The model does not output a projected exchange rate, or a rate of return, nor a specific time period in which price movements should occur.
-We acknowledge that our portfolios will always be exposed to substantial foreign exchange risk; what the model aims to do is identify currencies that might be at risk for a material negative event over the next 12-36 months and constrain exposure accordingly.
+We acknowledge that our portfolios will always be exposed to substantial foreign exchange risk.
+The model aims to identify currencies that might be at risk for a material negative event over the next 12–36 months and constrain exposure accordingly.

 As emerging market investors, we know that returns will accrue based on the performance of the individual stocks in our portfolios and that the successful identification of stock opportunities requires a disciplined, fundamental, bottom-up research process.
 Predicting the future magnitude and direction of currency moves associated with those investments with consistent accuracy and precision is impossible in our experience.
 Our macro currency model is one tool that we employ to mitigate acute risks that could arise from overexposure to risky individual currencies.
 This model informs our portfolio management process, and it does so via the establishment of risk buckets for all the currencies represented in our portfolios.
 However, our best insurance against this risk is the most basic – and free – tool available: we start by trying to create a well-diversified portfolio.
 Our diversified portfolios have seldom bumped up against the currency risk budgets; nevertheless, we take comfort in the existence of these restrictions, which hopefully prevent over-indulgence in potentially problematic currencies.